JeremyLoy/2fa/README.md

 twofa add github $SECRETKEY
-twofa copy github # copies OTP to clipboard twofa # lists all registered services and their current OTP twofa remove github # removes the service
+twofa copy github # copies OTP to clipboard twofa # lists all registered services and their current OTP twofa --json # same as above but in a machine readable format twofa remove github # removes the service
 ```